vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 The above command will delete all existing set keys ssh-agent for ssh-agent and will set the one we want

-And you can do a git clone on a new repository very easily and work with it by using our familiar commands
+And you can do a git clone on a new repository and work with it by using our familiar commands

 ```shell
 git clone git@github.com:vinayakg/repo
 ```

-The next time you want to work on a repository linked to different account follow the above steps (`git config` && `ssh-add`).
+The next time you have to work on many git accounts follow the above steps (`git config` && `ssh-add`).
 It's also possible to create handy aliases in git or in shell to save the number of keystrokes.
 You need not use the global command with git config if you are working on an existing repository.
 Its also possible to set email in the local .git/config, but this is not helpful for new repositories

 ##### The SSH Config way	(Preferred way)

 Here we are going to use the same ssh config that we use for SSH auth while connecting to other machines over cloud.
-This method does not require additional steps except for changing the url while `git clone` or setting the url while adding `git remote`  and does not rely on any folder structures or other commands .
+This method needs only changing the url while `git clone` and setting the url while adding `git remote` .
+Also this does not rely on any folder structures or other commands .

-The SSH config is located at `~/.ssh/config`.
+The SSH config is at `~/.ssh/config`.
 If this file does not exist for you, please go ahead and create it.

 ```shell
 touch ~/.ssh/config